 - Full-Time Students - Seniors only in the situation of a senior needing a course for imminent graduation and said course is not currently offered in the traditional program.
-Specially scheduled summer courses may also be available through concurrent enrollment. - May take up to two courses maximum. - Must have cumulative Belhaven 2.5 GPA or higher. - Must have positive recommendation from the student's assigned academic advisor. - Requires approval of DOSS Online Campus - Part-Time Students - Must have cumulative Belhaven 2.5 GPA or higher. - Must be enrolled for less than 12 credit hours a semester. - Must have positive recommendation from the student's assigned academic advisor. - Requires approval of DOSS Online Campus
+Specially scheduled summer courses may also be available through concurrent enrollment. - May take up to four courses maximum. - Must have cumulative Belhaven 2.5 GPA or higher. - Must have positive recommendation from the student's assigned academic advisor. - Requires approval of Registrar and Dean of Academic Enhancement. - Part-Time Students - Must have cumulative Belhaven 2.5 GPA or higher. - Requires approval of Registrar and Dean of Academic Enhancement.